SupraTHICC/homelab-setup/README.md

         - PGID=1000
         - TZ=America/New_York
     volumes:
-        - /home/your-username-here/containers/prowlarr:/config
+        - /home/your-username-here/containers/radarr:/config
         - /mnt/data:/data
     ports:
         - 7878:7878
     restart: unless-stopped
 ```
 Click "Deploy the stack" and go to `http://serverIP:7878` to begin the setup.
-When you're at the Radarr UI, click settings on the left side and then click media management.
+When you've finished the authentication setup and you're at the Radarr UI, click settings on the left side and then click media management.
 In media management click add root folder and select the folder `/data/media/movies`.
-We'll come back to Radarr qBitorrent are setup.
+We'll come back to Radarr once qBitorrent is setup.

 # qBittorrentVPN